coar-repositories/coar-vocabularies-website-processor/README.md

 2. Comile the Go code in `./src`
 3. Copy the `config/config_TEMPLATE.yaml` file to `config/config.yaml`
 4. Enter the path to a valid Hugo website source folder in the `webroot` property in `config/config.yaml`
-5. Assuming that the compiled binary is in `./binaries`, run: `./coar_website_builder -c ../config/config.yaml`
+5. Assuming that the compiled binary is in `./binaries`, from within this root directory run: `./binaries/coar_website_builder -c ./config/config.yaml`